-Swift action to cut methane emissions could slow the Earth’s warming by 30 percent, study finds
+Swift action to cut methane emissions could slow Earth’s warming by 30 percent, study finds

 Ocko said an all-out push to cut methane emissions would take different forms.
 It would include clamping down on oil- and gas-related leaks, cleaning up abandoned coal mines, expanding the use of feed supplements for cattle that could reduce methane from their belches and more broadly deploying technologies to capture emissions from landfills.

-Such an approach, the authors found, has the potential to prevent nearly a half-degree Fahrenheit of warming by mid-century — an amount that sounds small, but that could help avoid serious climate fallout.
+Such an approach, the authors found, has the potential to prevent nearly a half-degree Fahrenheit of warming by mid-century — an amount that sounds small but that could help avoid serious climate fallout.

 At the same time, a slower approach could mean an increased rate of warming and more severe climate change by 2050, the authors found.